barumau/pandunia/engli/kanun.md

 **te beka pang.**
 – You bake bread.

-#### 6.2.2.
-Order A2: Recipient, agent and verb

-The second structure in this triangle is recipient-agent-verb.
-It is frequent in dependant clauses.

-    recipient-agent-verb

-      V
-     ↗
-    A ← R

-Examples:
-**ke te vida?**
-– What do you see?
-**me niama pang, da te beka.**
-– I eat bread _that you baked._

-#### 6.2.3.
-Order A3: Verb, recipient and agent

-The third structure of this triangle is the verb-recipient-agent, which is rarely used.
-It is described here only for the sake of completeness.

-    verb-recipient-agent

-      V
-       ↘
-    A ← R

-### 6.3.Backward verbs
+### 6.3.
+Passive verbs

-Verbs that end in **-u** are called _backward verbs_ because the word orders go _backward_ from the recipient via the verb to the agent.
+Verbs that end in **-u** are called _passive verbs_.

-Verbs that end in **-u** use this triangular pattern.

-    Word order triangle for verbs that end in -u

-      V
-     ↗ ↘
-    R ← A

-#### 6.3.1.
-Order U1: Recipient, verb and agent

-The recipient-verb-agent order is common in sentences where the subject is a passive recipient.

-    recipient-verb-agent

-      V
-     ↗ ↘
-    R   A
+The sentence word order is again subject–verb–object, but the actual roles of subject and object are different than with active verbs.

+The subject of a passive verb receives or "suffers" the action, which is done to it, and the object is the source of the action.

-Often they can be translated to English by using the passive voice or an intransitive verb but sometimes a transitive verb can be used too.
+Often passive sentences in Pandunia can be translated to English by using the passive voice or an intransitive verb but sometimes a transitive verb can be used too.

 Examples: